bdnorris/DES-340/projects/project02.md

 *   search
 *   find the search box and tap to move the input focus to it

-**Your task is to create two outlined UX case studies of your own from the below options**
+**Your task is to create an outlined UX case study of your own from the below options**

 ### Case Study Options

 #### Task Option 1: Check your banking account balance

 1. Go to your bank's website on a phone, tablet or computer (regardless of what you use, I want you to go to their website in a browser, not their mobile app).
 2. Outline the process of finding your checking/primary account balance.
 Take a few screenshots of key things that illustrate what you are describing (buttons, clutter, etc.).
 Consider using a screenshot tool like [Skitch](https://evernote.com/skitch/), [Awesome Screenshot (chrome extension)](https://www.awesomescreenshot.com/) or [Monosnap](https://monosnap.com/welcome).
-Both let you blur out sensitive information (like your account number and balance).
-Alternatively, you can use Photoshop to blur or pixelate sensitive information.
+These apps let you blur out sensitive information (like your account number and balance).
+Alternatively, you can use Photoshop to blur or pixelate sensitive information using native osX screenshots or in-browser screenshot tools.
 3. After you've found your account balance, then outline the process of finding when and where you can physically go to deposit cash on a weekend.
 So you're looking for the address of a place that is open on Saturday or Sunday, and what the hours are.
 4. Write out some suggestions for how this process could be made better.
 You might address the major interaction cost elements from the reading&mdash;did they minimize:
     *   reading